esp32-net6-http

-Continuing with our series of posts on how to connect an ESP32 device with an application in NET, in this post we will see how to make communication through HTTP calls.
+Continuing with our series of posts on how to connect an ESP32 device with a .NET application, in this post we will see how to perform communication using HTTP calls.

-In our previous post, we saw how to connect an ESP32 with an application in NET6, using the serial port.
-In this post, we will leave the cable behind and switch to being wireless through a Wi-Fi connection.
+In our previous post, we saw how to connect an ESP32 with a NET6 application, using the serial port.
+In this post, we will leave the cable behind and go wireless via a Wi-Fi connection.

 NET6 can be used on a variety of platforms, such as Windows, Android, Linux, Mac, x86/x64, and ARM7 or higher.
-This cross-platform capability means that we can run the same program on different devices, such as desktop computers with Windows or Linux, Android mobile devices, or Raspberry Pi, without needing to make changes to the code.
+This cross-platform capability means we can run the same program on different devices, such as Windows or Linux desktop computers, Android mobile phones, or Raspberry Pi, without needing to make changes to the code.

-Just like in the previous post, we will use an M5 Stack, but any ESP32 or Arduino with Wi-Fi will work to follow the steps of this tutorial.
+As in the previous post, we will use an M5 Stack, but any ESP32 or Arduino with Wi-Fi will work for you to follow the steps of this tutorial.

-We will start with one of the simplest Wi-Fi communications, communication through an HTTP request.
-We have already seen HTTP communication in the ESP32 section and, as we have already mentioned, there is no one form of communication that is better than another, all have their advantages and disadvantages.
+We will start with one of the simplest Wi-Fi communications: communication via an HTTP request.
+We have already seen HTTP communication in the ESP32 section, and as we have already mentioned, there is no one communication method that is better than another; all have their advantages and disadvantages.

-In the case of HTTP communication, we are facing a client-server type of communication, in which a server offers certain services to which one or more clients connect.
-The communication is not bidirectional, since the client initiates the communication, the server cannot initiate communication with the client.
+In the case of HTTP communication, we are dealing with a client-server type of communication, where a server offers certain services to which one or more clients connect.
+The communication is not bidirectional, as the client initiates the communication; the server cannot initiate communication with the client.

-Communication through HTTP requests is useful, for example, when we have a large number of clients connecting to a single server.
-However, the communication is not , and the server is easily locatable, understanding that it is easy to obtain its IP (directly or indirectly).
+Communication via HTTP requests is useful, for example, when we have a large number of clients connecting to a single server.
+However, the communication is not , and the server is easily locatable, meaning it is easy to obtain its IP (directly or indirectly).

 #pragma once